 - Spread half of the butter over the top.
 Then spread with half of the brown sugar and cinnamon.2/3 c. brown sugar (or white sugar), 1/2 c. butter, softened, 3 Tbsp. ground cinnamon

 - Starting with the long side, roll the dough like a jelly roll.
 (You can moisten the outside edge with wet fingertips to create a better seal.)

 - Repeat the process with the second half of the dough.

-- Using a sharp serrated edge knife, cut each roll into 12 (about 1") pieces.
+- Using a sharp serrated edge knife, cut each roll into approx. 12 pieces (about 1" wide).